daniellkennett/WallstreetbetsAnalysis/README.md

 This image visually represents the LACK of correlation between number of mentions in the first two hours of trading and the growth through the trading day.

-### 3. The number of mentions of a stock on WSB in the first 2 hours of trading DOES influence the stock growth
+### 3. The number of mentions in the last two hours of trading DOES influences the opening price next day

 H0: <img src="https://render.githubusercontent.com/render/math?math=$\rho=0$">